Executive Brief: Spelling is a valid way to communicate.

 Always look ahead to a time when the student will move along to a system where no one is holding the board.
 Too many demonstrations of the method make it plain that the facilitator is still moving the board enough to influence which letters the client is selecting.
 Some of this is due to the fact that the facilitator has spent so long moving the board that their own motor relationship is an entrenched reflex, and they might not even notice what they’re doing.
 The facilitator is also giving the client feedback with their facial expression, posture, and residual verbal prompts, and I quote, “getitgetitgetit.”
 S2C needs to getit all out of there.
 No microcueing.
 True independence.

-S2C also needs to address those cases where a client is reported to create very long sentences when someone is holding the board in front of them, making little noises, and so on, but then they are not able to select letters when they are presented on a touchscreen in front of them.
+S2C also needs to address those cases where a client is reported to create very long sentences when someone is holding the board in front of them, with the facilitator making little noises, and so on, but then the client is not able to select letters when those targets are presented on a touchscreen in front of them.

 No, those form factors are not identical.
 Yes, that might make a difference.
 There might be effects of OCD and anxiety in regard to the changes.
 The touchscreen might be sensorily irritating.
 All of those things and more might well be true.